newtheatre/history-project/_people/ben_cave.md

 ---

 Without a doubt the parachute pants I wore in Romeo and Juliet.
 They were brilliant.
 Incredibly flattering.

-Cast parties in Savera after the first night and then Church House off Lenton Boulevard after the final show.
+The cast parties in Savera after the first night and then Church House off Lenton Boulevard after the final show.
 I also broke Nick Medhurst's nose in the middle of a show once.
 He was a true pro though, following through despite gushing blood!

-Checked careers:

-I coach people on the use of open data for the Open Data Institute.
+I now coach people on the use of open data for the Open Data Institute.